Using QML Modules with Plugins

 .metainfofile for your module and place it in the

 designerdirectory.
-Meta information is needed to display the components in the QML Types tab in Library.
+Meta information is needed to display the components in the Components tab in Library.
 Use a metainfo file delivered with Qt, such as

 qtquickcontrols2.metainfo, as an example.